techfolios/template-old/projects/project-3.md

 summary: program the stores data for pokemon.
 ---

 This is a program that I created for ICS 212.

-This is the first one of the first experiences I had with the programming language c++.
+The point of making this program was to understand how polymorphism work in c++.
+I was already exposed to this concept in Java, but there are large differences when working with c++.
+This is one of the first experiences I had with the programming language c++.
 The program stores data for pokemon using a vector and a map, and prints it out.
+Each specific Pokemon has their own class that extends a Pokemon class.
+This is where we got to override methods so we could use polymorphism.

 I learned a lot about c++ when creating this program, which is why I chose to include it.
+This was a hard program for me to write, even though there was no complex algorithms or hard concepts involved.
+It was hard for me because I did not have much previous knowledge about c++, and reading resources about this language online can be confusing at times.
+Writting this program made me appreciate having less features in c.
+I learned a lot about c++, but most importantly that it is not a language for me.

 You can see the code in my repository [Koby Villalobos's GitHub](https://github.com/koby-villalobos/pokemon).